stepbrobd/sora/README.md

   <img src="https://askyourself.app/assets/testflight.png" width="170" alt="Build and Release IPA">
 </a>

-Additionaly you can install the app using xCode or using the .ipa file that you can find on the [Releases](https://github.com/cranci1/Sora/releases) tab or on the [nightly](https://nightly.link/cranci1/Sora/workflows/build/dev/Sulfur-IPA.zip) build page.
+Additionally, you can install the app using Xcode or using the .ipa file, which you can find in the [Releases](https://github.com/cranci1/Sora/releases) tab or the [nightly](https://nightly.link/cranci1/Sora/workflows/build/dev/Sulfur-IPA.zip) build page.

 ## Frequently Asked Questions